 The central locking system can be engaged from the driver-side door lock button, provided the door is completely closed.
-It can also be engaged from the passenger-side if the ignition key is removed, or inserted in the steering lock without being turned (key in position 0).

-If the car has been locked from the outside with the master key, the antitheft alarm will come on if a door is opened from the inside, or if opened with the valet key.
+It can also be inserted from the passenger-side if the ignition key is removed, or engaged in the steering lock without being turned (key in position 0).
+If the car has been locked from the outside, the anti-theft alarm will come on if a door is opened from the inside.